-1 In the Automation home screen, click Add New Automation, then click an event such as When a garage door opens or closes or When a door station camera starts or stops detecting motion.
+1 In the Automation home screen, click an event such as When a garage door opens or closes or When a door station camera starts or stops detecting motion.
 (Available events depend on which hardware is installed.)

 2 A list of blinds, garage doors, or gates opens, including the available open/close states.